marcolimone/Exprolab/README.md

 ## Structure of the code
 In this section, the diagram related to the structure of the FSM and the Component Diagram are presented.
 Also in the repository there is an explanatory video of the operation: *behaviour_video.gif*.
+At this link you can find the documentation: https://marcolimone.github.io/Exprolab/

 ### FSM structure
 ![Screenshot](FSM.png)